-Donna at ‘Funky Junk Interiors‘, hung this canning jar lid wreath on her fence for a little rusty charm.
+Donna at ‘Funky Junk Interiors‘, hung this canning jar lid wreath for this garden fence idea for a little rusty charm.
 This is simply old canning jar lids strung onto an old tie!

 ‘Babblings and More‘ used an old window and some jars to create a homey little vignette.
 They filled the jars with stones to keep them in place.
 Cute!

-‘Creative Star Learning‘ made this fence hung water wall (it’s almost like a fancy rain chain!) from bamboo.
+‘Creative Star Learning‘ made this garden fence idea from bamboo.
+It’s a water wall (it’s almost like a fancy rain chain!)

 From ‘Creative Raisins‘, these antique looking signs are actually DIY reproductions!